May is Chip Your Pet Month, and it’s a perfect time to spread knowledge about microchips for dogs.

 Is Microchipping A New Practice?

 No, microchipping pets has been a common practice among pet owners around the world for many years and grows more popular each year in the United States.
 These tiny computer chips are actually quite amazing, as they can hold large amounts of information.

 There’s no worry about duplicate numbers, as there are so many possible combinations and billions of identification numbers available.
 There are more than enough to make sure each pet has a unique number.

 No, the procedure is simple and fairly painless, not requiring any anesthesia.
 It is much like getting a vaccination and most animals show absolutely no reaction at all.

-There may also be a small one-time fee to register your information with the database, but in the long run, the microchip process is still much less expensive than all the things you would need to do if your pet was lost without any identification.
+There may also be a small one-time fee to register your information with the database.
+That said, it’s still much cheaper than the things you’d need to do if your pet got lost without identification.

 The advantages to a microchip far outweigh any inconvenience or minor expense.
 To find out more, give your veterinarian’s office a call today.

 Does your dog have a microchip?
 Will you help spread the word for Chip Your Pet Month?
 Let us know in the comments below!